 - 5.2 It is important to note that not all matters will qualify for protection under this Policy, however, could be protected under other legislation, such as the Fair Work Act 2009 (Cth).
-Concerns should not be reported under this policy if they are more appropriately raised under another company policy or applicable laws.
-Refer to 5.3 of this policy for an example. - 5.3 This policy should not be used for complaints relating to personal work-related grievances, such as an interpersonal conflict between the discloser and another person, a decision relating to engagement, transfer or promotion of the discloser, a decision relating to terms and conditions of engagement of the discloser, or a decision relating to suspension, termination or discipline of the discloser.
-Concerns of that nature should be raised with: - (1) if you are one of our employees, officers, secondees or volunteers with Human Resources or use the Issue Resolution Policy (Attachment C of the Employee Handbook) or the Harassment and Bullying policy (Attachment B of the Employee Handbook), as appropriate; - (2) otherwise concerns should be raised with the Company Secretary. - 5.4 If you are one of our officers or employees and you have concerns about the actions of a third party, for example a supplier asking you for a kickback arrangement, we also encourage you to report these concerns under this policy.
+Concerns should not be reported under this policy if they are more appropriately raised under another company policy or applicable laws. - 5.3 This policy should not be used for complaints relating to personal work-related grievances, such as an interpersonal conflict between the discloser and another person, a decision relating to engagement, transfer or promotion of the discloser, a decision relating to terms and conditions of engagement of the discloser, or a decision relating to suspension, termination or discipline of the discloser.
+Concerns of that nature should be raised with:

+- (1) if you are one of our employees, officers, secondees or volunteers with your manager or People and Culture, in accordance with the Anti-Discrimination, Workplace Bullying and Sexual Harassment Policy and Issue Resolution Policy, as appropriate; - (2) otherwise concerns should be raised with the Company Secretary. - 5.4 If you are one of our officers or employees and you have concerns about the actions of a third party, for example a supplier asking you for a kickback arrangement, we also encourage you to report these concerns under this policy.
 You should contact your manager or the Company Secretary for guidance.